-Section 671 requires that holders of appraiser's certificates receive 24 hours of Board-approved training each year.
-Training hours are required beginning with the fiscal year following the fiscal year in which the appraiser became permanently certified.
+Section 671 requires that holders of appraiser's certificates receive 24 hours of Board-approved or Board-conducted training each year.7 Training hours are required beginning with the fiscal year following the fiscal year in which the appraiser became permanently certified.
 Holders of advanced certificates must receive 12 hours of Board-approved training each year.
-The 12 hour requirement begins in the same fiscal year advanced certification is granted.
+The 12-hour requirement begins in the same fiscal year advanced certification is granted.
 Each certified appraiser is responsible for meeting his or her annual training requirements.
+In accordance with Rule 284 failure to obtain the required training constitutes grounds for revocation of an appraiser's certificate.